A row of bicycles is parked in a bike rack against a brick wall covered in green ivy.

 Cycle clothing

 Stand out.
-It is recommended the cyclists wear high-viz reflective clothing to make sure you can be seen by other road-users.
+It is recommended that cyclists wear high-vis reflective clothing to make sure you can be seen by other road users.
 Bike stores stock a range of clothing and accessories:

 • Reflective ankle and wrist bands are a cheap option and easy to carry.